-Step One: Measure Your Digital Dexterity
+Step 1: Measure Your Digital Dexterity

 (You may choose to use one, or multiple methods in your assessment.)

 And many organizations perform basic tests on common technologies such as the Microsoft Office suite of products, Windows, and other core software based on role.
 This is certainly the most invasive measurement method.

-I recommend choosing a commercial assessment tool.
+I recommend choosing a commercial digital dexterity assessment tool.
 These tools can measure specific skills and knowledge areas to understand strengths and weaknesses.
 Although these tools are often geared towards training workers, the assessment portion provides excellent metrics.

 SHL has over 40 years of talent expertise, cutting-edge assessment science, and more than 45 billion data points.
 They are our recommended assessment provider.